BCI Potential Unrealized

 In addition, mind-first classifiers can serve as “mind targets” for the user to try to “hit” or activate.
 More precise and comprehensive targets — clearly understood by the user — cannot help but increase user performance and classification accuracy.

-The Core Problem: The Mind is Largely Ignored
+The Core Problem: The Mind is Ignored

 Summary